How to Reinstate LLC in Texas: Guide for Texas Business Owners

 In this case, you will need to complete Form 401 (General Information -- Change of Registered Agent/Office).
 This form is fairly short and just requires details about your business and the registered agent.
 Include this form with your reinstatement request.

 However, if your business was terminated due to issues with your registered agent, you can use the reinstatement form to name your new registered agent.
-If this describes your situation, you should note the details about the new registered agent on Form 811, and you don't have to include Form 401.
+If this describes your situation, you should note the details about the new registered agent on Form 811, and you do not have to include Form 401.

 Cost to Revive an LLC in Texas

-If you decide to hire a Texas tax pro to help with the maze of filing requirements, you will pay them a fee as well.
+If you decide to hire a Texas tax professional to help with the maze of filing requirements, you will pay them a fee as well.
 By hiring a professional, you ensure the process goes smoothly, and you get your business reinstated as quickly as possible.

 Get Help With Texas LLC Reinstatement

-TaxCure's search feature lets you look for Texas tax pros who have experience with LLC reinstatement.
+TaxCure's search feature lets you look for Texas tax prfessional who have experience with LLC reinstatement.
 Once you do a search, you can read the profiles of multiple professionals.
 Then, you can choose the tax pro that looks the best to you and give them a call for a free consultation.
 To get help now, search for a Texas tax pro today.